machdyne/sahne/README.md

 It currently only includes a simple test for the framebuffer.

-Only [Lakritz](https://github.com/machdyne/lakritz) is currently supported but adding other boards supported by [litex-boards](https://github.com/litex-hub/litex-boards) should be just a matter of copying them to the targets directory and Makefile.
+Only [Lakritz](https://github.com/machdyne/lakritz) is currently supported but adding other boards supported by [litex-boards](https://github.com/litex-hub/litex-boards) should be just a matter of copying them to the targets directory and updating the Makefile.

 ## Building